 A student in default on a student loan guaranteed by HESC or is in default on any repayment of State awards, will not be eligible for TAP.

 HESC will process returned ETA forms and then issue denial letters, requests for additional information, or award certificates.
 An award certificate containing basic information (school of attendance, award amount, and academic year of assistance) is mailed to an approved student.

 It is the student's responsibility to review his/her certificate to ensure that personal information and school of attendance is accurate.
-The Oswego college code is 0935 for undergraduates and 5420 for graduate students.
+The Oswego college code is 0935 for undergraduates.
 The student can make corrections on the HESC website or contact HESC at 1.888.697.4372.
-This certificate is not a guarantee that the student will receive the award noted.

 A student can receive no more than four academic years (sixteen semesters) of TAP awards.
 An undergraduate student enrolled in a four-year program can receive payments for a total of four academic years (the equivalent of eight semesters).
 An undergraduate student enrolled in an approved education opportunity program (EOP) can receive a total of five academic years (an equivalent of ten semesters) of payments as an undergraduate.
 Half-time summer TAP awards equal payment of one half of a semester.
 HESC tracks the number of payments each student has received and once the limit is reached will not approve further applications.
 HESC places approved students on term payment rosters.
 As rosters are created, they are submitted to the school of attendance for certification.

 Certification refers to the school's responsibility to determine eligibility based on a student fulfilling specific criteria.